Tech-invite3GPPspaceIETFspace

 This clause defines a set of high-level features for supporting enhanced media streaming in the 5G System.
 The functional architecture of this 5G Media Streaming (5GMS) System is defined in clause 4.1 and is further specialised for downlink media streaming (clause 4.2) and uplink media streaming (clause 4.3).
 Procedures for downlink media streaming are defined in clause 5 and those for uplink media streaming in clause 6.

 In the context of the present document, streaming is defined as the delivery of time-continuous media as the predominant media.
 Streaming points to the fact that the media is predominantly sent only in a single direction and consumed as it is received.
 Additionally, the media content may be streamed as it is produced, referred to as live streaming.
 If content is streamed that is already produced, it is referred to as on-demand streaming.
+Streaming content may also be delivered in non-real time and stored for later consumption on demand.

-References to Dynamic Adaptive Streaming over HTTP (MPEG-DASH) [29] in the present document apply equally to HTTP Live Streaming (HLS) [28] except where noted otherwise.
+References to Dynamic Adaptive Streaming over HTTP (MPEG-DASH) [29] in the present document apply equally to HTTP Live Streaming (HLS) RFC 8216 except where noted otherwise.
 The term Media Entry Point is used to refer generically to an MPEG-DASH Media Presentation Description (MPD) but may be taken to apply equally to alternative media presentation description formats such as an HLS master playlist, unless noted otherwise.

 Table 4.0.1-1 lists the principal features of the 5GMS architecture along with cross-references to relevant clauses defining its functions and procedures.